manikandancode/qrporter/README.md

 # QRPorter — Local Wi‑Fi QR File Transfer

 A lightweight desktop + web utility for moving files between a mobile device and a Desktop PC over the local network.
-Scan a QR code to send or receive files directly on the LAN—no cloud, no cables, and no accounts.
+Scan a QR code to send or receive files directly on the LAN—no cloud, no cables, no mobile app and no accounts.

 ---